puppetlabs/trapperkeeper-webserver-jetty9/README.md

 You may specify `""` as the value for `path` if you are only registering a single handler and do not need to prefix the URL.

+There is also a three argument version of this function which takes these arguments:
+`[handler path options]`. `options` is a map containing a single optional key, `:server-id`, which specifies which server you want to add the ring-handler to.
+If `:server-id` is specified, the ring handler will be added to the server with id `:server-id`.
+If no `:server-id` is specified, or the two argument version is called, the ring handler will be added to the `:default` server.

 Here's an example of how to use the `:WebserverService`:

 ```clj